towolf/towolf.github.com/docs/PsychGLImageProcessing/Add2DConvolutionToGLOperator.markdown

 'nrinputchannels' = The number of image channels to use as input for the convolution.
-Possible values are: 3 = Red, Green and Blue color channels are provided as part of a true\-color image, don't use the alpha channel \(if any\) for convolution but just pass it through unmodified.
+Possible values are: 3 = Red, Green and Blue color channels are provided as part of a true-color image, don't use the alpha channel \(if any\) for convolution but just pass it through unmodified.
 1 = The image only defines a luminance channel for convolution, an \(optional\) alpha channel is passed through unmodified.
 4 = Use all four channels \(Red,